danswick/erandan/_posts/3400-01-10-reception.md

 #### Food and drink

-We'll be serving a full meal of delicious walnut loaf and pea soup.
-We ask that you supply your own croutons.
+We're doing tastings and picking out the most delicious entrees, appetizers, and desserts for you.
+Check back here for more details!

-Come thirsty, becaue we'll have lots to drink, including a bourbon cocktail, selection of beer, and the finest wines.
+Come thirsty, becaue we'll have lots to drink, including a bourbon cocktail and selection of beers and wines.

 <script type="text/javascript">
 mapboxgl.accessToken = 'pk.eyJ1IjoiZGFuc3dpY2siLCJhIjoieUZiWmwtVSJ9.0cPQywdbPVmvHiHJ6NwdXA';